Switch to ADA Accessible Theme

 SigningWill

 If you stand to inherit assets from a deceased loved one, you may need to interact with the executor of the Will.
 This might be someone you know personally, such as a close family member.
-However, it might also be someone who seems very distant – and it could be difficult to communicate with them.
+However, it might also be someone whom you may not be as close to – and it could be challenging to communicate with them.
 What should you do if you’re having trouble speaking with the executor of a Will?
-Can a probate lawyer in Kennewick help?
+Can a probate lawyer in Spokane help?

 What to Do if an Executor Is Not Replying to You

 A common issue for many beneficiaries is a lack of communication from executors.
-For example, you might have sent the executor multiple emails about a specific concern you have about the Will.
+For example, you might have sent the executor multiple emails about a concern about the Will.
 Perhaps you also left numerous messages on their answering machine.
-This can be frustrating, and it may also represent a violation of the executor’s legal duties.
+This can be frustrating, and it may also represent a violation of the executor’s legal fiduciary duties to you.

-Even though this type of situation can lead to legal action, it is best to try alternative strategies before going to court.
+Even though this situation can lead to legal action, it is best to try alternative strategies before going to court.
 With help from a lawyer, you may be able to draft official warnings that catch the attention of the executor.
-When an executor sees that you’re working with a lawyer, they may be more inclined to communicate effectively with you.
+When an executor sees that you’re working with a lawyer, they may be more inclined to communicate effectively with you (or your attorney).

 If this approach fails, you may go to court and ask the court to force or “compel” the executor to start communicating with you.
 The exact details of these court orders depend on what type of information you are trying to obtain from the executor.